 An RO Membrane works by forcing water through layers of membrane material.
 It is necessary to have the proper water pressure to make sure purified water can be pushed through the layers.

-65-80 PSI is ideal for the operation of the membrane.
+65-80 PSI is the most ideal pressure range for the operation of the membrane.
 If your system does not have a pressure gauge, we highly recommend adding one.
 The higher the pressure, the more quickly water is made and the more efficiently the RO membrane works.
 Higher than 80 PSI, over-pressure related issues may develop, such as; leaking fittings, canisters, valves or ballooned membranes.

 The more-common issue; however, is too low of a water pressure.
 The lower the water pressure, the slower the water is produced and the higher the amount of water the system wastes as the system has trouble pushing water through the RO Membrane.
 Below 40 PSI, you may not have any water production at all.
 We typically recommend adding a booster pump if your water is below 45 PSI.